Godzilla king of the monsters in Hibiya

 If you need a map, there is one on Google Maps.

 Please leave your questions and comments below.
-And if you take pictures of him, please let me know!
+And if you take pictures of him, let me know!
 I’d like to see them.